-I love getting a couple of Winter crafts done before we go on Winter break!
-When I come back into the classroom after vacation it takes me a minimal amount of time to switch out bulletin boards from Christmas to Winter.
-This snowman craft is simple and easy, and will look great on your classroom bulletin board!
+I love doing some Winter crafts before we go on Winter break!
+When I return to the classroom after vacation, it takes me a minimal amount of time to switch out bulletin boards from Christmas to Winter.
+This snowman craft is simple and easy and will look great on your classroom bulletin board!

 Craft Prep